uterator/CovenantGruntTest/Readme.md

 * The project requires from Host machine to have only Docker installed.
 * The Destination Windows 10 OS can be anywhere accessible through the network.
 * Project inputs are configurable, the default file is `./config/config.json`
-* Project inputs can be passed as CLI arguments, which are privileged then from config file parameters.
+* Project inputs can be passed as CLI arguments, which are privileged then parameters from the config file.
 * The user may control which module(s) to run, on which module to stop - through `-Lifecycle` parameter.
 * Many screenshots are collected during Web UI tests run.
 Reports are in `./report` folder by default.
 * The project is safe to run more than once.